ManHinnn0509/md-preview.py/README.md

 When you save the changes on the opened markdown file, you will see "Reloading..." from the title.
 The application is reading the markdown content & sending request to GitHub's API for rendering.
 This won't take long.

-I set the maximum width to be 1000 (Should be pixels), see [here](https://github.com/sindresorhus/github-markdown-css#usage)
+I set the maximum width to be 1000 (Should be pixels), see [here](https://github.com/sindresorhus/github-markdown-css#usage) for reason

 When you click on any URL or links on the markdown file it will be opened in browser.
 (Or maybe text editor for text files)